RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

    <a href="https://github.com/RedPitaya/RedPitaya-FPGA" target="_blank">Red Pitaya FPGA Github</a>

+If you are using Windows, download the project repository and extract it to a folder of your choice.
+Remember the path to the location of the extracted repository (when you will be searching for your disk location in the WSL, go to the root directory and move into the mnt directory).

-Alternatively, if you are using Linux, you can first install git, then move to a desired location and make a clone of the Red Pitaya Git repository:
+Alternatively, if you are using Linux or WSL, you can first install git, then move to a desired location and make a clone of the Red Pitaya Git repository:

 .. code-block:: bash